filterpaper/filterpaper.github.io/prng.md

 The absence of regularity does not imply good output but bitmap imagins is a fun and quick way to detect poor output.

 ## Empirically with PractRand
 For more serious use of PRNG output, the simple [PractRand tool](http://pracrand.sourceforge.net/) tool can be used to evaluate output quality.
+Ideal PRNGs should only start failing at very large output test sizes.
 See this post for more details on [setting up PractRand tests](https://www.pcg-random.org/posts/how-to-test-with-practrand.html).

 # 32 and 64-bit PRNGs
 Large state space of 32 and 64-bit is where one can find many PRNGs.
 They are overkill for embedded systems like QMK that rarely need big random numbers and compiled code sizes are larger than `rand()`.
 Nonetheless if you want something bespoke, listed in this section are interesting ones that passes PractRand tests.
 It is worth noting that truncated `uint8_t` output of these codes are on par with its full length results.